crispinprojects/pi-webcam-security/README.md

 ## Tranfering Files

-The scp command can be used to copy files between a two computers e.g. a local computer and the  Raspberry Pi.
+The [scp](https://manpages.debian.org/bookworm/openssh-client/scp.1.en.html) command can be used to copy files between a two computers e.g. a local computer and the Raspberry Pi.
 You need to ensure that the ssh server on the local computer is listening on port 22 to use the scp command.
-This usually involves editing the ssh daemon (sshd) configuration file and removing the comment from the "#port 22" and then restarting the ssh daemon.
+This usually involves editing the ssh daemon (sshd) configuration file and removing the comment from the line "#port 22" and then restarting the ssh daemon.

 ```
 sudo micro /etc/ssh/sshd_config